sarielda/questions-with-classifier-ega/README.md

   4. Run `mvn install` in the root of the questions-with-classifier-ega repository to build and install the components to your local Maven repository.

-  The `questions-with-classifier-ega-war.war` file is in the `/questions-with-classifier-ega/questions-with-classifier-ega-war/target` directory.
+  The `questions-with-classifier-ega-war.zip` file is in the `/questions-with-classifier-ega/questions-with-classifier-ega-war/target` directory.

 ***